The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: Introduction

 The linear operator $A$ is \emph{surjective} if and only if its associated matrix has full row rank.
-This assumption is further equivalent to the fact that the matrix associated to $A A^{*}$ is positively definite.
+This assumption is further equivalent to the fact that the matrix associated to $A A^{*}$, where $A^*$ denotes the \emph{adjoint operator} of $A$, is positively definite.
 Since

 this is further equivalent to $\lambda_{\min} \left( A A^* \right) > 0$ (and $A A^{*} \in \sP^{n}_{\lambda_{\min} \left( A A^{*} \right)}$), where $\lambda_{\min} (\cdot)$ denotes the smallest eigenvalue of a matrix.
-Similarly, $A$ is injective if and only if $\lambda_{\min} \left( A^* A \right) > 0$ (and $A^* A \in \sP^{n}_{\lambda_{\min} \left( A^* A\right)}$).
+Similarly, $A$ is injective if and only if $\lambda_{\min} \left( A^* A \right) > 0$ (and $A^* A \in \sP^{m}_{\lambda_{\min} \left( A^* A\right)}$).

 \begin{prop} Let $\Psi \colon \sR^{N} \to \sR$ be Fr\'echet differentiable such that its gradient is Lipschitz continuous with constant $L > 0$.
 Then the following statements are true: \begin{enumerate} \item For every $x,y \in \sR^{N}$ and every $z \in [x,y] = \{(1-t)x + ty : t \in [0,1] \}$ it holds